HaiderKhan1/InventoryManagementSystem/README.md

  - Enter log in creds
  - Do everything a costumer can with a IMS +
  - add, remove and update item info ( quantity ) -> write the new data to a JSON

+HashMap<String, HashMap<>>
+  -> the string: name, upc, department
+  -> each corresponding hashmap stores that information.